-AFTER CAR IS STOLEN IS OWNER RESPONSIBLE FOR ACCIDENT?
+CAR WAS STOLEN IS OWNER RESPONSIBLE FOR CRASH?

-Our car accident attorneys were asked this question, and the answer is the owner is probably not responsible if the stolen vehicle caused a crash.
+The owner is probably not responsible if the stolen vehicle caused a crash.
 Under Minnesota law, the owner of the vehicle is responsible for any injuries caused by the operation of the vehicle with the owner’s express or implied permission.
-So if the owner of the car allows a friend or relative to borrow the car and it gets into an accident, the owner is responsible and his or her insurance will have to pay for the damage.
+So, if the owner of the car allows a friend or relative to borrow the car and it gets into an accident, the owner is responsible.
+Therefore, his or her insurance will have to pay for the damage.
+Our car accident lawyers have handled many cases like that.
 However, if the vehicle was stolen, there was no permission, so the car owner is usually not responsible for the accident.

 Pam Rochlin and David Rochlin are car accident lawyers with 25 years’ experiencing representing people injured in vehicle crashes throughout MN.
 We have represented several people injured in an accident with a stolen car, or where the owner of the car said they did not give permission for the driver to take it.
 Oftentimes, these cases are complicated and depend on the specific facts of the case.
 Please call us and speak with a lawyer about your specific situation.